 An associate artist with interactive theatre makers Coney, she takes great pride in collaborating with other artists and practitioners to build original, nuanced worlds that are exciting to play in, create dialogue or inspire change.
 She is experienced in devising and directing theatre made to immerse audiences; stories that challenge people to play a part.

-Michelle is a tutor with The Children’s Literacy Charity and has worked as a writing tutor and workshop leader with Fighting Words, an Irish charity working with children and young adults to mentor creative writing.
-She has led workshops on making interactive theatre at Royal Central School of Speech and Drama and at The Almeida Theatre and is a fellow of The Royal Society of Arts.
+She is committed to developing creativity, communication and storytelling skills in children, young people and early career artists.
+She is a tutor with The Children’s Literacy Charity, has run workshops for Fighting Words - an Irish charity working with children and young adults to mentor creative writing, taught devising at Young Actors Theatre Islington and led workshops at Royal Central School of Speech and Drama and at The Almeida Theatre.

 Michelle studied at Trinity College Dublin and The London School of Economics and Political Science.
 Using her background working in qualitative research, she designs workshops and experiences to explore ideas, understand behaviour, gather insight and solve problems in creative ways.